Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

 \begin{proof} Let $x\in X$, $y\in Y$, and let us compute $\langle x,\varphi^\dagger(y)\rangle$ using (\ref{adjoint}):

 This shows that $\varphi^\dagger$ is adjoint to $\varphi$, and the uniqueness is a consequence of the non-degeneracy of the inner product of $X$. \end{proof}

-\begin{definition} The \emph{category of Hilbert $Q$-modules with enough sections}, denoted by $Q$-$\hmb$, is the category whose objects are those Hilbert $Q$-modules for which there exist Hilbert bases and whose morphisms are the homomorphisms of $Q$-modules (equivalently, the adjointable maps). \end{definition}
+\begin{definition} Let $Q$ be an involutive quantale.
+The \emph{category of complete Hilbert $Q$-modules}, denoted by $Q$-$\hmb$ (standing for `Hilbert Modules with Basis'), is the category whose objects are the complete Hilbert $Q$-modules and whose arrows are the homomorphisms of $Q$-modules (equivalently, the adjointable maps). \end{definition}